 - Property Damage someone causes in a car wreck.
 (This is usually the car they hit, but it could be a mailbox, building, etc.)

-Like any other law or requirement which people are supposed to obey, buying car insurance is something not everyone does.
+Like any other law or requirement that people are supposed to obey, buying car insurance is something not everyone does.

 So, if someone doesn’t have liability insurance for their car, and they hit you, hurting you or a passenger in the process, what will your “uninsured motorist coverage” actually pay for?